Within society there are two possible kinds of state:

 To sin, is not to do bad things, per se.
-It is to be looking at the world in the wrong way.
+It is to be looking at the world in the wrong way, in a purely material way.
 To be looking at everything in the wrong direction.
 To be acting incoherently toward the world.
 And to fail to confess to this incoherence.

 Penitence, is not to be sorry about your sins, per se.
-It is to recognise that your incoherence, is, sin.
-And instead of being sorry about it all, penitence is a more positive act of 'turning around' and looking at the world in the right direction.
-To stop sinning by becoming coherent in the world.
-And confessing to it.
+It is to recognise that your incoherence, **is**, sin.
+And instead of being sorry about it all, penitence is a more positive act of 'turning around' and looking at the world in the right way - to ask who am I, where do I come from and where am I going?

 When this activity occurs in any collective way, such as by a king, or democratic leadership, the people can do their penitence collectively and become whole once again through renewed coherence.
 History shows it happening repeatedly.

-The common approach by people make - when acting in a hierarchical society, when managing sin with incoherence is to render the sin into the unconscious.
-This task is often taken up by the collective action of a king, democratic leadership or even authoritarian tyranny, the source or Power within a hierarchy is fundamentally the same:
+The common approach we make when acting in a hierarchical society and managing this sin with incoherence is to render the sin into the unconscious - we try to get rid of it rather than to redeem it.
+This task is also often taken up by the collective action of a king, democratic leadership or even authoritarian tyranny and this is how:

 - The first step is to conceal the sin is happening of course